How Much Does It Cost to Install a Sound System in a Car? (2023 Update)

 |The North Coast:||$450–$1,200|

 How Much Do Mechanics Charge for the Job?

 On average, you can expect to pay $50–$100 for the installation, or even less, depending on the auto shop.
-With that said, if you ask them to add 4–5 new speakers, an amplifier, subwoofer, and get everything connected, the price for that will be higher, somewhere in the $150–$300 range.
-Dealerships, in turn, ask north of $350.
+With that said, if you ask them to add four to five new speakers, an amplifier, subwoofer, and get everything connected, the price for that will be higher, somewhere in the $150–$300 range.
+Dealerships, in turn, will charge north of $350.
 Some work for a fixed price, while others charge hourly.

 Professional Installation vs DIY

 The sound system is one of the easiest parts of a car to replace.
 So, if you know your way around wires and have enough spare time (this will take 2–3 hours), you can handle the installation/replacement manually.
 However, if you’re an amateur, it would be better to let a professional install the kit instead.
 Understanding which cables and wires go where can be a daunting task.

 Besides, you’ll have to run them from the amp to the receiver and then plug in all the individual speakers.
 Speaking of the cables, it’s very important to get the right length, run them through tiny holes, and ensure they’re well hidden from the naked eye.
 To get the job done, you’ll need a long list of instruments, too, including a screwdriver, socket wrench, Allen wrench, drill, wire cutters, installation kit, and more.